bdxio/bdxio-yt-publisher/README.md

 Finally create a configuration file called `production.json` in the `config` directory, using `default.json` as template (see `Configuration` section below for more information).

+You can use Docker to run the application, using `run.sh` script.

+_Notice that you'll need to manually copy paste the OAuth authorization URL to give access to your YouTube account_

-You can now run `NODE_ENV=production yarn start` to start the processing.
+You can run the application locally, using `NODE_ENV=production yarn start` to start the processing.
 Upon start the application should ask for access to the Google account, make sure that you select the BDX I/O account, not your own Google account (unless you want to make some tests).

 **Note**